Anna-Lena Bergelin

-Anna-Lena Terése Bergelin, previously Brundin, born Bergelin (12 April 1959) is a Swedish writer, comedian, singer and actress.
+Anna-Lena Terése Bergelin (born 12 April 1959), known as Brundin during marriage, is a Swedish writer, comedian, singer and actress.

 Bergelin's father was a peddler and her mother was a retired washer from Lund.
 She studied to become a mime and singer.

 She is best known for her role in the SVT Julkalender Mysteriet på Greveholm show in 1996.